 They’ve been in the business since 1988, establishing three main classes in their lineup that attracts a wide range of customers:

-- Blue: Bread-and-butter type knives like folders and hunting knives, including the bestselling Griptilian that lives up to its name with a textured handle and ambidextrous thumb-stud opener.
+- Blue: Work-horse blades like folders and hunting knives, including the bestselling Griptilian that lives up to its name with a textured handle and ambidextrous thumb-stud opener.